-You can also read this article to choose the best ones under your budget.
+You can also read this article to choose the best ones for your budget.

 However, headphones are not necessary for bedroom studios, you can own them if you don’t want to disturb your neighbors.

-there are three types of studio headphones are used for different tasks.
+there are three types of studio headphones that are used for different tasks.

 - Open Back Headphone – Mixing